 - Choose Google Earth > Preferences (Mac) or Tools > Options...
 (PC), in the window that opens, click the General tab, and set the display option to allow files to "Show web results in an external browser."
 Click Apply and OK to save the settings.
 This window is the same on both the Mac and Windows Operating systems.

-- Minimize your Google Earth program and return to your Internet browser to access and download the Biomes and Climate KMZ file.
-(The process is described in the next step.)
+- Minimize your Google Earth program and return to your desktop or documents folder to open and view the Biomes and Climate KMZ file, which you downloaded earlier.

 Explore the global topography

 - If necessary, launch Google Earth by double-clicking its icon on the desktop or dock.

 - Choose File > Open and navigate to the Climate and Biomes3.kmz file.

 - Choose File > Open from the drop-down menu and navigate to the Biomes and Climate3.kmz file.